-- (2) Reflects the annual cash incentive awards earned by the named executive officers under the Management Incentive Plan discussed in further detail beginning on page 16, including the extra cash incentive earned by each participating named executive officer with respect to the additional opportunity established by the Compensation Committee for fiscal 2021 to drive achievement in a year filled with extreme uncertainty due to the COVID-19 pandemic.
-The extra incentive was for fiscal 2021 only and is not expected to be part of the annual cash incentives going forward.
-For fiscal 2020, no annual cash incentive awards were paid to the named executive officers under the Management Incentive Plan due to the severe and impactful disruptions beginning in our fiscal 2020 fourth quarter, as a result of the COVID-19 pandemic.
-The unexpected impact of the COVID-19 pandemic on the operations of the Company and the uncertainties surrounding COVID-19, senior management recommended, and the Compensation Committee agreed, prior to the final determination of the annual cash incentive compensation earnings, that it was appropriate not to pay out annual cash incentive compensation to employees at the Vice President level and above, regardless of the performance relative to the goals set at the beginning of the fiscal year. - (3) All other compensation for fiscal 2021 includes reimbursements for auto allowances, executive medical programs, Partner's Plan contributions and restricted stock dividends.
-Cintas Partners' Plan contributions were as follows: \$13,654 for Mr. Farmer, \$13,527 for Mr. Schneider, \$11,132 for Mr. Hansen, \$13,428 for Mr. Thompson and \$13,332 for Mr. Frooman.
-Restricted stock dividends were as follows: \$708,123 for Mr. Farmer, \$109,403 for Mr. Schneider, \$83,381 for Mr. Hansen, \$77,630 for Mr. Thompson and \$83,993 for Mr. Frooman.
-Dividends on Cintas' outstanding common stock have historically been paid annually.
+(2) Reflects for fiscal 2022 the annual cash incentive awards earned by the named executive officers under the Management Incentive Plan discussed in further detail beginning on page 17.

+(3) All other compensation for fiscal 2022 includes reimbursements or payments for automobile allowances, executive medical program participation, Partner's Plan contributions and restricted stock dividends.
+Cintas Partners' Plan contributions were as follows: \$14,966 for Mr. Schneider; \$15,111 for Mr. Farmer; \$12,519 for Mr. Hansen; \$14,857 for Mr. Thompson; and \$3,736 for Mr. Denton.
+Restricted stock dividends were as follows: \$72,566 for Mr. Schneider; \$353,911 for Mr. Farmer; \$46,443 for Mr. Hansen; \$47,927 for Mr. Thompson; and \$274 for Mr. Denton.
+Prior to fiscal 2021, dividends on Cintas' outstanding common stock had historically been paid annually.
 In fiscal 2021, however, Cintas' Board of Directors approved a change in dividend policy from an annual dividend to quarterly dividends.
-All other compensation for fiscal 2021 also includes financial planning fees for Mr. Farmer.
+All other compensation for fiscal 2022 also includes financial planning fees for Mr. Farmer.

-GRANTS OF PLAN-BASED AWARDS FOR FISCAL 2021
+GRANTS OF PLAN-BASED AWARDS FOR FISCAL 2022

-The following table sets forth certain information regarding all grants of plan-based awards made to the named executive officers during fiscal 2021:
+The following table sets forth certain information regarding all grants of plan-based awards made to the named executive officers during fiscal 2022: